hashim222/p5-coding-library/README.md

   - #### **Page Not Found**

-    - An error 404 page will be displayed if the user enters a URL that does not exist.
+    - A 404 error page will be displayed if the user enters a URL that does not exist.

       ![404 page not found](./src/assets/readme-images/404-page-not-found.png)